realfredricko/realfredricko/README.md

 ### Hi there 👋

 # 💫 About Me:
-(Fredrick Ochieng)I'm a User Experience Designer and an android developer , from Kenya<br>I'm currently learning Android Development<br>My goal is to be a Professional Android Developer<br>I love playing chess<br>
+(Fredrick Ochieng)I'm a User Experience Designer and an android developer , from Kenya<br>I'm currently learning Android Development<br>My goal is to be a Professional Android Developer

 ## 🌐 Socials: